KujawinskiLaboratory/.github/profile/README.md

 **Welcome to the Kujawinski Laboratory GitHub site**\
-This organzation was started on 11 October 2023 and it holds computational codes used by the Kujawinski Laboratory at Woods Hole Oceanographic Institution.
+This organzation was started in October 2023 and it holds computational codes used by the Kujawinski Laboratory at Woods Hole Oceanographic Institution.